ellism112/deep-learning-challenge/Report.md

         * Output Layer: 1 neuron
     - Number of Layers:
         * The model has three layers: one input layer, two hidden layers, and one output layer.
-    - Activation Functions:
-        *
  - Were you able to achieve the target model performance?
     - No, I was not able to achieve the 75% model accuracy target

 ## Summary
 The deep learning model achieved an accuracy of about 73%.
 Higher prediction accuracy could be achieved by doing additional data cleaning as well as by adjusting learning rates and trying different optimizers.

-The loss value of 0.5224 suggests that the model's performance in terms of minimizing errors during training was moderate.